TahmidU/TahmidU/README.md

 # Hi There 👋😁, Welcome to my Github Repository!

-My name is **Tahmid Uddin, an Aspiring 🚀 Fullstack Web Developer and recent Graduate** 🎓 for BSc Computer Science from City, University of London.
+My name is **Tahmid Uddin, an aspiring Fullstack Web Developer 🚀 and recent graduate** 🎓 for BSc Computer Science from City, University of London.

 During my time in University I have learnt many **concepts, techniques, theoretics and principles** 💻 that I hope to apply soon in a working environment.
 Whether you are an employer or a visitor, I hope you find my repositories useful or interesting.